Kyle Tucker Player Props: Astros vs. Rays

 Kyle Tucker At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 37th, his on-base percentage ranks 11th, and he is 32nd in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 26th in batting average, 11th in on-base percentage, and 34th in slugging.

+- In 70.8% of his 24 games this season, Tucker has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has gone deep in 21.7% of his games this season, and 5.1% of his trips to the plate.
+- He has hit a home run in five games this year (20.8%), homering in 4.9% of his trips to the plate.

-- Tucker has picked up an RBI in 47.8% of his games this season, with more than one RBI in 26.1% of his games.
-He has also plated three or more runs in one contest.
+- Tucker has driven in a run in 12 games this year (50.0%), including six games with more than one RBI (25.0%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least once eight times this year (34.8%), including one multi-run game.
+- He has scored at least once nine times this year (37.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.